 • Prioritizing employee well-being through mental health days fosters a supportive work culture and boosts satisfaction and retention.

 • Mental health days prevent burnout, stress-related illnesses, and decrease productivity, absenteeism, and turnover rates.
+This makes them one of the cheapest benefits package for small business.

 • Organizations that provide mental health days attract top talent, retain employees, and cultivate a positive employer brand and competitive advantage.